 Whether a plan is fully insured or self-funded, the employer will generally have to provide information to the carrier or the TPA about average monthly premiums paid by the employer and by plan participants (because the vendors generally will not have this information).
-There is a 3-step process for calculating the average monthly premiums, described below.
+There is a 2-step process for calculating the average monthly premiums, described below.
+(Note: Starting with the 2023 reference year reported in June 2024, the process for calculating average monthly premiums changed from a per-member-permonth calculation to a strictly per-month calculation.)

-Step 1: Calculate Total Premiums Paid by Members and Paid by the Employer
+Step 1: Calculate Total Premiums Paid by Members and by the Employer

+Fully insured Plans

-Fully Insured Plans - Add up all the premiums paid by plan participants ("members") over the course of the reference year, regardless of plan option, coverage tier, or rate structure.
+Add up all the premiums paid by plan participants ("members") over the course of the reference year, regardless of plan option, coverage tier, or rate structure.
 Then do the same for all premiums paid by the employer.
+Self-Funded Plans

-Self-Funded Plans - Add up all the contributions paid by members over the course of the reference year, regardless of plan options, coverage tier, or rate structure.
-For the employer's portion, first calculate the total cost of providing self-funded coverage, and then subtract the contributions paid by members.

-NOTE: To calculate the total cost of providing self-funded coverage, first add claims costs, administrative costs, Administrative Services Only (ASO) costs and other TPA fees and stoploss premiums.
+Add up all the contributions paid by members over the course of the reference year, regardless of plan option, coverage tier, or rate structure.
+For the employer's portion, first calculate the total cost of providing the self-funded coverage and then subtract the contributions paid by members.
+NOTE: To calculate the total cost of providing self-funded coverage, first add claims costs, administrative costs, administrative services only (ASO) and other TPA fees, and stop-loss premiums.
 Then subtract any stop-loss reimbursements and prescription drug rebates.
-You can use either claims incurred or claims paid when calculating total cost.
-Use the same types of costs that are used to calculate the COBRA premium except CMS expects the employer to use actual costs for the year, not expected costs (do not include the 2% admin fee).
-For most self-funded plans, the COBRA premiums are calculated at the start of the plan year using expected costs, which is likely different than the actual plan costs that CMS is looking for.
+You can use claims incurred or claims paid when calculating the total cost.
+It is similar to calculating the COBRA premium except CMS expects the employer to use actual costs for the year, not expected costs (and don't include the 2% admin fee).

-Step 2: Calculate Average Monthly Premiums

-Average Monthly Premiums Paid by Members = Total annual premiums paid by members / 12 Months.
+Step 2: Calculate Average Monthly Premiums by Members and by the Employer

-Average Monthly Premiums Paid by Employer = Total annual premiums paid by the employer / 12 Months.
+Avg.
+Monthly Premiums Paid by Members = Total annual premiums paid by members / 12 Months.
+Avg.
+Monthly Premiums Paid by Employer = Total annual premiums paid by the employer / 12 Months.

-Always divide by 12 months even if the coverage was not in effect for the entire calendar year.
+\\\Always divide by 12 months even if the coverage was not in effect for the entire calendar year.

-In most cases, an employer should end up with a single amount for Average Monthly Premium Paid by Members and Employer, regardless of how many plans, coverage tiers, or rate structures it maintains.
+In most cases, an employer should end up with a single amount for the Average Monthly Premium Paid by Members and Employer, regardless of how many plans, coverage tiers, or rate structures it maintains.
 The exception would be if the employer (or the carrier or TPA on the employer's behalf) is required to report different plans on different lines in the D1 file.
-This may occur, for example, if the employer offers different plans from different carriers or TPAs or if the employer offers a mix of self-funded and fully insured plans.
+This may occur, for example, if the employer offers different plans from different carriers or TPAs, or if the employer offers a mix of selffunded and fully insured plans.
 In that case, the employer will need to calculate a separate Average Monthly Premium for each plan or plans required to be reported on a separate line of the D1 file.

 How concerned should an employer be with getting this calculation exactly right?
-While employers should do their best to provide an accurate answer, in our opinion, any minor errors in the calculation are unlikely to be significant.
-A carrier or TPA filing a D1 on its groups' behalf is required to aggregate the Average Monthly Premium across its entire book of business by state and market segment.
-In other words, CMS will not see any one employer's data, but rather a grand weighted average across hundreds or even thousands of employers.
+While employers should do their best to provide an accurate answer, any minor errors in the calculation are unlikely to be significant.
+A carrier or TPA filing a D1 is required to aggregate the Average Monthly Premium across its entire book of business by state and market segment.
+In other words, CMS will generally not see any one employer's data, but rather a grand weighted average across hundreds or even thousands of employers.
 Therefore, a small error in one employer's data will not have a significant impact on the overall data being reported.